Publications and Research Projects

 Ethical research with Aboriginal and Torres Strait Islander peoples and communities should:

-- Enhance the rights of Aboriginal and Torres Strait Islander peoples as researchers, research partners, collaborators and participants in research.
-(NHMRC, 2018, p.1).
+- Enhance the rights of Aboriginal and Torres Strait Islander people as researchers, research partners, collaborators and participants in research (NHMRC, 2018, p.1)

 The Guidelines have six core values: spirit and integrity, cultural continuity, equity, reciprocity, respect, and responsibility.